thijs/android-ecl-bootstrap/README.md

 base filename (and that should be the same as your `defsystem` name for Quicklisp/asdf to work).
 So the system `:module` in the example has the files `module.asd` and `module.deps`.

+### Separate `.fas` files for dependencies

+The way the example is setup, dependencies will be combined with the requiring module.
+Sometimes this results in very large `.fas` files, and there is some evidence that this could causes problems with loading them in ECL on Android.

+The alternative is to seperately add all the `.fas` files and load them.
+To do this, set `FAS_TYPE` at the top of the `Makefile` at `example/app/src/main/lisp/module/Makefile` to `seperate` instead of `combined`.

+Then, instead of symlinking your `.asd` file and creating a `.deps` file for the system you want to add, symlink all the `.asd` files of dependencies into `example/app/src/main/lisp/module/`.

+For this to work, you need to make sure that **all** dependencies are added, which includes all dependencies of the dependencies!

+Now, when you build you app, you should see all the separate `.fas` files created and added to the directory `example/app/src/main/lisp/fas/`, as well as a `load.lisp` file in that location.
+The `load.lisp` file should handle all the dependencies in the correct order.